vik-s/quartz/content/projects/newsletter/long form/Understanding Classes of Amplifier Operation.md

 First, we need to understand the ideal operating behavior of an active, amplifying device.
 This is the foundation on which amplifier classes and operation will be defined.

 In general, an active transistor generates current when a voltage is applied to it.
-For a bipolar transistor, a constant current is held at the base terminal, and the collector voltage is varied to generate a collector current.
-Bipolar junction transistors can be made on silicon, or they can employ heterojunctions like in Gallium Arsenide (GaAs) devices.
-The latter is more popularly used for GHz-range power amplifier designs.
+For a bipolar transistor with a voltage at its collector, injecting a base current results in a large collector current.
+The ratio of collector current to base current is called the *current gain*, β.
+Bipolar junction transistors can be made on silicon, or they can employ heterojunctions such as Silicon-Germanium (SiGe) or Gallium Arsenide (GaAs).

-For a field-effect transistor (FET), the gate is held at a constant voltage and the drain current is varied to generate a drain current.
+For a field-effect transistor (FET) with a voltage at the drain, increasing the gate voltage above a threshold value causes drain current to flow.
+The amount of drain current for a change in gate voltage is called *transconductance* (commonly represented as gm).
 The FET can be made on silicon, such as a bulk-silicon or silicon-on-insulator (SOI) MOSFET, or it can be made on GaAs using pseudomorphic high-electron mobility transistors (pHEMTs).
-A more recent development involves the use of Gallium Nitride FETs, which provide high power operation.
+A more recent development involves the use of Gallium Nitride (GaN) FETs, which provide high power operation.

 Regardless of what kind of device is being used, the current-voltage relationship of an ideal active device looks like in the figure below.